Lab Safety FAQs

 How do I register for safety training?

 Complete the Training Enrollment form.
-You will be enrolled in the requested training(s) and an automated email from Vivid Learning Systems will be sent to you with a link to access the training.
+You will be enrolled in the requested training(s) by EHS personnel and an automated email from Vivid Learning Systems will be sent to you with a link to access the training.
 In-person training sessions are also available by request.

 Do I need to take refresher training?

 Refresher training for most safety courses are required biennially.
 Vivid Learning Systems, the Learning Management System used for EHS safety training, sends automated refreshers when it is time to renew your training.
-Bloodborne Pathogen training is required annually.
+Bloodborne Pathogen and Hazard Communication training is required annually.

 Can I review the training information?